bwsw/sj-platform/SJDocs/source/Tutorial.rst

 - computes traffic for the source IP and puts it in *'src-ip-stream'*;
 - computes traffic between the source and the destination and puts it in *'src-dst-stream'*.

-Finally the *'sflow-src-ip-output'* module just displaces data from *'src-ip-stream'*  to the *'srcipdata'* table in PostgreSQL.
+Finally, the *'sflow-src-ip-output'* module just displaces data from *'src-ip-stream'*  to the *'srcipdata'* table in PostgreSQL.
 The *'sflow-src-dst-output'* module displaces data from *'src-dst-stream'*  to the *'srcdstdata'*  table.

 If the input module cannot parse an input line, then it puts data into the *'sflow-fallback'* stream.
 After that the *‘fallback-output’* module moves that incorrect line from *'sflow-fallback'* to the *'fallbackdata'* table in PostgreSQL.